alphagov/govuk-import-export-prototype/guide/starting-to-export/overview.markdown

 - you pay the right amount of any import duty if you export to a non-EU country
 - you've got permission to export any restricted goods

+There's a different process if you [take the goods abroad yourself].

 ##Export advice and finance

 You can get help [choosing where to export](/answer/choosing-export-market-ukti.html) and [finding overseas business opportunities](/start/find-overseas-business-opportunities.html).